SenyaMur/reselect-scope/README.md

 Now we use only 1 makeGetVisibleOrderList in the scope.

 ## Reuse scope

-If you want reuse scope in childred of share component
+If you want reuse scope in children of shared component

 #### `containers/VisibleOrderList.js`